AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Guide to Car Insurance in Michigan

-Michigan’s average car insurance costs are the second most expensive in the U.S.
+Michigan’s average car insurance costs are some of the most expensive in the U.S.

 Minimum Coverage in Michigan